glowkeeper/P3D/docs/labs/week3Session1.md

 ### A Simple Room

-Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and choose the Universal Render Pipeline (URP) template (naming the project however you choose).
+Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and put it under the source directory of your P3D GitHub repository and choose the Universal Render Pipeline (URP) template (naming the project however you choose).

 The loaded URP sample scene is an opportunity to play with Unity's lighting systems.
 Figure 2 shows the rotational tool being used to change the direction of lighting.
 When you do the same, notice how it affects the workshop's shadows.